forestbainian/forestbainian.github.io/exampleSite/content/english/_index.md

       label: ""
       link: ""

-  - title: "What to Learn More About Applied Linguistics?"
+  - title: "Questions We Talked About as Applied Linguists"
     image: "/images/service-2.png"
     content: "Recommended readings:"
     bulletpoints:
-      - "Canale, M., & Swain, M. (1980).
-Theoretical Bases of Communicative Approaches to Second Language Teaching and Testing."
-      - "McCarthy, M. (1991).
-Discourse Analysis for Language Teachers.
-Cambridge University Press."
-      - "Cook, G. (2003).
-Applied Linguistics.
-Oxford University Press."
+      - "What are some ways of conceptualizing (language) learning?"
+      - "How do applied linguists understand and talk about language, identity, and difference?"
+      - "How can applied linguists make a difference in the world?"
+      - "..."
     button:
       enable: true
       label: ""